-"He learned the truth," Cadderly answered immediately.
+- "He learned the truth," Cadderly answered immediately. - "Did he?"

-"Did he?"
 Danica asked.
-"Or was the truth forced upon him?"

-Cadderly looked away, saw Vander at the edge of the firelight, pacing in the blasting wind, continually sniffing at the mountain air as he walked his watch, though his eyes were more often turned toward the crystalline, star-dotted sky than to the rugged mountain landscape.

-"What did you do to him?"
+"Or was the truth forced upon him?" - Cadderly looked away, saw Vander at the edge of the firelight, pacing in the blasting wind, continually sniffing at the mountain air as he walked his watch, though his eyes were more often turned toward the crystalline, star-dotted sky than to the rugged mountain landscape. - "What did you do to him?"
 Danica asked bluntly.
-Cadderly's glare fell over her in an instant, but she didn't back away in the least, "I convinced him."
-Cadderly spit out every word.
+Cadderly's glare fell over her in an instant, but she didn't back away in the least, trusting in her lover, trusting that the young priest could not lie to her. - "I convinced him."
+Cadderly spit out every word. - "Magically."

-"Magically.'